-Students may design a unique minor program to fit their personal, academic and professional goals.
-The responsibility for the planning of such a program rests with the student proposing it, and a proposal for an independent minor must contain suitable justification, a coherent curricular plan and an appropriate title.
+While housed in the College of Arts and Sciences, the individualized minor is open to any undergraduate student regardless of school.
+Students in this minor design a unique program to fit their personal, academic and professional goals.
+The responsibility for the planning of such a program rests with the student proposing it, and a proposal for an individualized minor must contain suitable justification, a coherent curricular plan and an appropriate title.
 The proposal must be submitted to the director of the Collaborative for Interdisciplinary/Integrative Studies for approval and also must have the approval of a full-time CAS faculty member, chosen by the student, who will serve as the student’s adviser and work with the student to plan the program.

-Full independent minor proposals should be submitted no later than the second semester of the sophomore year to start by no later than the first semester of the junior year.
-Independent minor proposals will be accepted before March 1 for review in the spring semester, and before October 15 for review in the fall semester.
+Full individualized minor proposals should be submitted no later than the second semester of the sophomore year to start by no later than the first semester of the junior year.
+Individualized minor proposals will be accepted before March 1 for review in the spring semester, and before October 15 for review in the fall semester.

 The individualized minor is designed for students of any major who would like to focus their attention in a specific area of study not currently offered by the university.
 Individualized minor programs are designed individually by students, in consultation with CAS faculty.
 Therefore, the curriculum for this minor will vary by student.
 Areas of focus might include:

 - Single subjects for which no minor currently exists, such as Non-Western Literature or Ethics.